crywolf/mkchlog/README.md

 ### The mkchlog command

-A single-binary program will be created.
-It has these two subcommands:
+Program has these two subcommands:

-* `check` - will verify the structure of commit messages since the last version/in the PR.
+* `check` - will verify the structure of commit messages (all commits or since the specified commit number, tj. since the last version/in the PR).
 Intended to be used in CI on PRs.
 * `gen` - will process git history and output the changelog in markdown format into a file/stdout.

 The command is configured using `.mkchlog.yml` - a per-project configuration file.